Yucheng0208/Yucheng0208/README.md

 - 📨 Telegram: [Ryan_0208](https://t.me/Ryan_0208)
 - 🐦 Twitter: [@YuCheng208](https://twitter.com/YuCheng208)
 - 📘 LinkedIn: [Yu-Cheng Chang](https://www.linkedin.com/in/yu-cheng-chang/)
--

-Feel free to explore my repositories and connect with me for collaborations, discussions, or just to say hi!
+Feel free to explore my repositories and connect with me for collaborations and discussions or to say hi!